tobievii/Raspberry-Camera/README.md

 1. The program saves the video locally and uploads the file Dropbox if this setting is enabled

 ## Why I did this project
-I did this project because I wanted to introduce myself to raspberry pi and using Linux, python and pi modules effectively together to make something interesting and useful for someone in their daily lives
+I did this project because I wanted to introduce myself to using a RaspberryPi and using Linux, python and RaspberryPi modules effectively together to make something interesting and useful for someone in their daily lives